Top 50 Creative Activities For Kids

 9. Arts and crafts: There’s so much your child can do by way of arts and crafts - greeting cards, book markers, pencil holders, stationery pouches and so on.
 Virtually anything can be used to create these – chart, cardboard, empty boxes, plastic containers, and so on.

-Creative development activities for preschoolers and primary school students (Ages 3 – 9 years)
+Creative development activities for kids (Ages 3 – 9 years)

 12. Catwalk: Let your child do a catwalk down the hallway imitating the walk of animals or birds.
 She can strut like a rooster, leap like a frog, crawl like a turtle, jump like a monkey, and so on.
 Let her be as imaginative as she can in her imitation.